ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Georgia State University Housing Expenses, Fees, and More

-House and Food Costs at Georgia State
+Room and Board Costs at Georgia State University

-The cost of books often surprises first-year college students.
-The actual cost of books depends on the courses you take and the textbooks, computer programs, or other materials are required..
-To save money, many students choose to use books from the library or buy books from students who have already taken the course.
+First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
+The actual cost of books depends on the courses you take and what kinds of books and materials they require.
+To save money, many students choose to use books from the library or buy used textbooks and materials.

-Annual Fees
+Yearly Fees

-Most schools charge some yearly fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.
+Most schools also have fees to offsets cost associated with maintaining facilties, like the library, gym and computer labs.

-The Cost of Transportation at Georgia State
+The Cost of Transportation at Georgia State University

 Other Costs

-Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for Georgia State.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Georgia State University.

-Total Cost of Georgia State
+Total Cost of Georgia State University

-What will the cost of attending Georgia State be?
+What will the cost of attending Georgia State University be?
 Here is a breakdown of tuition and expenses.

-2022 Total Tuition and Expenses
+2023 Total Tuition and Expenses

 In-state Tuition $8,948